Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/service-fabric/service_fabric.md

 1. Open `arm-templates/cluster.parameters.json` and complete the fields `clusterLocation`, `adminUserName`, `adminPassword`, `sourceVaultValue`, `certificateUrlValue`, and `certificateThumbprint`.
 The placeholder values will describe how they should be completed.
 2. In `arm-templates/cluster.parameters.json`, change all instances of `sfmi-test` to a unique name, like `<myusername>-sfmi-test`.
 Also, change the values of `applicationDiagnosticsStorageAccountName` and `supportLogStorageAccountName` to be similarly unique, but without hyphens.
 This will help ensure the deployment resource names do not conflict with the names of other public resources.
+3. If using an SSH key, complete the field `sshKeyData` in `arm-templates/cluster.parameters.json` as described by the placeholder value.
-3. Start the deployment by running the following command in your command prompt:
+4. Start the deployment by running the following command in your command prompt:
 ```
+# If not using an SSH key
 az deployment group create --resource-group $RESOURCE_GROUP --template-file arm-templates\cluster.template.json --parameters arm-templates\cluster.parameters.json

+# If using an SSH key
+az deployment group create --resource-group $RESOURCE_GROUP --template-file arm-templates\cluster.template.ssh.json --parameters arm-templates\cluster.parameters.json
 ```

 This will begin to deploy a Service Fabric cluster as well as other necessary resources: a load balancer, public IP address, virtual machine scale set, virtual network, and two storage accounts.